apache/pulsar-site/docs/functions-worker-stateful.md

 :::

-To enable the stateful function feature in function workers, complete the following steps:
+To enable the stateful function feature in function workers, complete the following steps.

 1. Enable the `streamStorage` service in BookKeeper.
    Currently, the service uses the NAR package, so you need to set the configuration in the `conf/bookkeeper.conf` file.